benjreinhart/bencode-js/README.markdown

 This repo is implemented in a Ruby environment, for easy Jasmine testing integration.

-NOT READY FOR USE.
+NOT YET READY FOR USE.
 Work in progress.